KubaTaba1uga/python_websocket_notifications/README.md

 ##  Solution overview
 Subscriptions are part of MessageStore.
 However channels(notifications) should be seperated into a service.

-Message store makes obj dump (if it qualifies for change tracing) and sends it to NotificationService tohetger with user id. <br>
+Message store makes obj dump (if request qualifies for change tracing) and sends it to NotificationService tohetger with user id (box id). <br>
-NotificationService downloads all subscriptions for specific user,if there is a match send obj_dump to specific channel queue. <br>
+NotificationService downloads all subscriptions for specific user, if there is a match sends obj_dump to specific channel queue. <br>
 Websocket have two modes: broadcasting live or replaying past. <br>
 If websocket is broadcasting live, channel's queue is popped to recive a message. <br>
 If websocket is replaying from past, search is being performed to recive messages. <br>